 It’s 2019.
 Where’s the Infrastructure Fix?

 More than two years into his presidency, Donald Trump’s highly touted $1.5 billion infrastructure plan has never materialized.
-The reason is simple; the dynamics that blocked more infrastructure investment prior to Trump’s inauguration are still in place now that he is president.
+The reason is simple; the dynamics that blocked more infrastructure investment prior to Trump’s inauguration are still in place.

 Candidate Trump promised to infuse billions more federal dollars to rebuild the nation’s infrastructure, before pulling back and repositioning to be more in line with his party’s stance.
 And that underscores the first major hurdle – despite bi-partisan consensus on the need to fix our infrastructure, the two major parties disagree on how to pay for it.